-The Flamingo lake covers a large part of the Bird Park.
-We were walking 0n our pathway when slow pink movements captured our eyes.
+The Flamingo lake covers a large part of Bird Park.
+We were walking on our pathway when slow pink movements captured our eyes.

 The flamingoes, with their long necks and legs, seemed to be moving in a union.
 Standing far away from them, we couldn’t hear the sounds they made, but from a distance, they were majestic!